Bang1338/Infinite-Loop/README.md

 - Visual Basic (.NET or VB6)

 ## Running
-* Go find online IDE.
+* Go find online IDE and run it ;)

+## Contributing
+Right now, you have to join [Comic Studio Discord Server](https://discord.gg/UCtUShgZSc) or Discord: Bang1338#5701 to contributing, but temporary.
+I will update the way to contributing soon.

 ## Inspired from:
 - [Hello World all programming language](https://github.com/leachim6/hello-world)